raoulg/mads_datasets/README.md

 This library provides the functionality to download, process, and stream several datasets.

 ## Installation
-This library has been published on PyPi and can be installed with pip, conda, pdm or poetry.
+This library has been published on PyPi and can be installed with pip, conda, pdm, poetry or rye.

 ```bash
 # Install with pip